Arnulf Stenzl, MD

-Dr. Stenzl is author or co-author on more than 800 publications and scientific papers in peer reviewed journals, and he is a member of numerous public and privately initiated steering committees and advisory boards focusing on urologic topics.
-Dr. Stenzl holds two international patents.
-Dr. Stenzl has been the Chairman of the Scientific Congress Office of the European Association of Urology (EAU), Adjunct Secretary Science of the EAU and Secretary-elect since 2022.
-Dr. Stenzl is a Board member of the European Cancer Organization and was president of the German Association of Urology in 2020/2021.
-He is also on the editorial boards of several journals.
+Dr. Stenzl holds two international patents, is an investigator in numerous clinical trials, and has organized numerous national and international symposiums on uro-oncology.
+He has served as the Chairman of the Scientific Congress Office of the European Association of Urology (EAU), as Adjunct Secretary Science of the EAU, and currently serves as its Secretary General.
+Dr. Stenzl is a Board member of the European Cancer Organisation and was president of the German Association of Urology in 2020 and 2021.
+He is also a member of the editorial boards of several journals.

 Arnulf Stenzl, MD, discusses the challenges of appropriately sequencing advanced prostate cancer treatment and presents possible solutions.
 In his presentation, he addresses: